ortegamarcel/foundry-version-manager/README.md

 # Manage different System versions

-You can specify different system versions in the config file.
+You can specify different systems and versions in the config file.
+This is useful, when there are many forks of the same system.
 For example:

 ```json
 {